Why is it called a dense bean salad? Find Out Now

 5. Mix and Serve:

-This salad can be stored in the refrigerator for up to 5 days, making it perfect for meal prep.
+This salad can be stored in the refrigerator for up to 5 days.
+Here are a few pairing suggestions to enhance your meal:

 Pairing Ideas for Dense Bean Salad